AdobeXD/xd-to-flutter-plugin/README.md

 ## Null Safety
 You can enable "Export Null Safe Code" in the plugin's project settings.
-If you do so, you must use v2.0.0 of the `adobe_xd` package and at least v2.1.2 of the SDK.
+If you do so, you must use v2.0.0 or higher of the `adobe_xd` package and at least v2.1.2 of the SDK.
 Learn more about null safety on the [flutter.dev](https://flutter.dev/docs/null-safety) site.

 	// in pubspec.yaml
 	environment: